sebastiengunther/EasyTableTooltip/README.md

 1. First of all, download the extension and import it.
   <br/>

-2. Next, open the application and sheet that contains your Qlik table on which you want to use [EasyTableTooltip](https://github.com/sebastiengunther/EasyTableTooltip/).
+2. Open the application and sheet that contains your Qlik table on which you want to use [EasyTableTooltip](https://github.com/sebastiengunther/EasyTableTooltip/).
   <br/>

-3. Then, add the extension on the sheet (it's transparent, because it displays nothing in the object).
+3. Add the extension on the sheet (it's transparent, because it displays nothing in the object).
   <br/>

-4. After, edit the extension object and add a new dimension.
+4. Then, edit the extension object and add a new dimension.

     * `Field` (string, can be an expression)
       * It's the name of the column in the Qlik table